StewartLynch/Dev-Dynamic-Appplication-Message-Alerts/docs/index.md

 1. Return to your app now and run.

-   This time, because the fetched message has found an id that is greater than the one stored in the UserDefaults, the alert is presented.
+   This time, when the app is run, three checks must be made.

    Also, because this message had a Link object, that link button is also presented, and tapping on it will take you to the specified web site.